 Part A: General Information

 Reporting Coordinator/Employee:

 Date of Incident: Time:

-Date reported to MVI administration (to whom, and Time: via phone, email, etc.):
+Date reported to MVI administration (to whom, and via phone, email, etc.): Time:

 Location of Incident (be specific):

 Involved/Injured Party (name):

 Involved persons:

 Home address:

 Home/cell phone:

 Email address:

-□Faculty/Staff/ □Student □Intern □Visitor
+□Faculty/Staff/ □Stud ent □Intern □Visitor

-Other (please explain):
+□Other (please explain):

 Associated College/University: Name of Program: Principal Contact:

-estigación

-Other involved parties (employees, students, etc. as witnesses or participants)
+Other involved parties (employees, students, etc. as w itnesses or participants)

-Name: Role in accident/incident:
+Name Role in accident/incident:

-Part B: Description of the Event

-What happened?
-Try to explain events chronologically.

-Was first aid needed and/or administered?
-By whom?

-Was the incident reported to the authorities (when and where e)?
-If not, please state why.
+1. Part B: Description of the Event What happened?
+Try to explain events chronologically. what happened: Try to explain events thronologically. • Was first aid needed and/or administered?
+By whom? • Was the incident reported to the authorities (when and where)?
+If not, please state why. - was the melacht reported to the authorities (when and where): If hot, please state why.

-vid Dor

 Were there any external factors contributed to the event?
 Sanctions against student (if appropriate):

-Verbal warning (describe)
+- Verbal warning (describe)

-Written warning (attach copy) Termination from program (attach copy)
+Written warning (attach copy)

+- Termination from program (attach copy)
-MVI employee/Coordinator signature: Date:

-Signature of involved party: Date:
+MVI employee/Coordinator signature: Date: Signature of involved party: Date:

-eniblia MVI Emergency Protocols 2018 v1802
+APPENDIX D:

-APPENDIX D: STEPS FOR HANDLING SEXUAL ASSAULT AND HARRASSMENT
+STEPS FOR HANDLING SEXUAL ASSAULT AND HARRASSMENT